On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling: Introduction

 \section{Introduction}

 With the increasing precision in the measurement of the Higgs boson couplings, the Higgs sector has become a probe of physics beyond the Standard Model (SM).
 In the absence of a clear signal of new physics, potential deviations from the SM can be described as model-independently as possible by means of an effective field theory (EFT).
-Under the assumption that the Higgs field transforms as an $SU(2)_L$ doublet as in the SM, heavy new physics can be described by the SM effective field theory (SMEFT) \cite{BUCHMULLER1986621, dim6smeft}.
+Under the assumption that the Higgs field transforms as an $SU(2)_L$ doublet as in the SM, heavy new physics can be described by the SM effective field theory (SMEFT), see Refs.~\cite{BUCHMULLER1986621, dim6smeft,Brivio:2017vri,Isidori:2023pyp}.
 In this theory, new physics effects are described by higher-dimensional operators suppressed by some large mass scale $\Lambda$.

 In this paper we consider a subset of the possible dimension-six operators, namely the four-top quark operators, and comment on their connection to other SMEFT operators.
 Four-top operators are generically difficult to probe experimentally, as direct probes require the production of four top quarks.
 Limited by the large phase space required, four-top quark production remains a rather rare process, with a SM cross section of only about 12 fb including next-to-leading (NLO) QCD and NLO electroweak (EW) corrections for $\sqrt{s}=13$ TeV \cite{Bevilacqua:2012em,Frederix:2017wme,Jezo:2021smh}.
-Current limits on four-top operators are hence typically rather weak, in particular mostly stemming from $\mathcal{O}(1/\Lambda^4)$ contributions in the matrix element squared \cite{Hartland:2019bjb, Aoude:2022deh}.
-For this very reason, potentially better bounds on the four-top operators can be obtained indirectly, hence by considering loop effects on other observables.
+Limits have been mainly presented for $\mathcal{O}(1/\Lambda^4)$ contributions in the matrix element squared~\cite{Hartland:2019bjb}, but can potentially also be derived from the $\mathcal{O}(1/\Lambda^2)$ interference with the SM only~\cite{Aoude:2022deh,ATLAS:2023ajo}.
+In particular, four-top production has been recently observed by ATLAS and CMS \cite{CMS:2023ftu,ATLAS:2023ajo}, with bounds ranging from $\sim 1$ to $\sim 7$ $\text{TeV}^{-2}$ on the absolute values of the four-top Wilson coefficients.

+On the other hand, complementary bounds on the four-top operators can be obtained indirectly, hence by considering loop effects on other observables.
+The four-top operator contributions (via one-loop corrections) to $t\bar{t}$ production were discussed in Ref.~\cite{Degrande:2020evl} with the conclusion that the effects on the total cross section are small due to cancellations between different phase-space regions and due to suppressed interference with the SM QCD amplitude.
+A differential analysis has not been performed yet.